midtown-ai/glossary/glossary/f.md

  See also [F], [Convolutional Layer], [Convolutional Neural Network], [Polling Layer], [ReLU Layer]

+# Fully Connected Network
+# FC Network

+ Where are the [artificial neurons] are connected to one another.

+ See also [F], [Hopfield Network]

 # Function Estimation

  Here we are trying to predict a variable y given an input vector x.
 We assume that there is a function f(x) that describes the approximate relationship between y and x.
 For example, we may assume that y = f(x) + ε, where ε stands for the part of y that is not predictable from x.
 In function estimation, we are interested in approximating f with a model or estimate fˆ.
 Function estimation is really just the same as estimating a parameter θ; the function estimator fˆis simply a point estimator in function space.
 Ex: in polynomial regression we are either estimating a parameter w or estimating a function mapping from x to y.